 Checking the skin for problems

-Check the person's skin every day for pressure injuries, especially around bony areas.
-It's easiest to do this when you help the person bathe and dress.
-The most common places for these problems are the back of the head and ears, the shoulders, the elbows, the lower back and buttocks, and the hips.
+The most common places for pressure injuries are the back of the head and ears, the shoulders, the elbows, the lower back and buttocks, and the hips.
 Pressure injuries also can form on the inner knees and the heels.

 When a pressure injury forms, the skin temperature can be different than nearby skin.
 It might be warmer or cooler.
 The skin can also feel either firmer or softer than the rest of the skin.